facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/build.md

 Inorder to view the above available task execute the following command.
 {code:powershell}
-rake -f d:\FacebookSDK\rakefile.rb –T {code:powershell}
+rake -f d:\FacebookSDK\rakefile.rb -T {code:powershell}

 If you are currently in d:\FacebookSDK directory.
 It can be executed as (Note: –T is capital letter) {code:powershell}
-rake –T
+rake -T
 {code:powershell}

 If you want to build net 3.5 libraries you would then execute: